- Last updated:

 Why council issues infringements

-Council issues infringements according to local laws and state laws:
+Council issues infringements according to local laws and state laws including, but not limited to:

 - Transport Operations (Road Use Management) Act 1995